 - MSc Karel Dolinski, University of Gdansk (firstname.lastname@example.org)

-- MSc Anna Kruk, University of Gdansk (email@example.com)
+- MSc Katarzyna Barańczuk, University of Gdansk (email@example.com)

 The Conference is co-financed from the RSA Project Smart City – Regional Governance for Sustainability and Beyond Core-Periphery Debates: New Member States in the Construction of EU project.